fbpx Women and Power | Harvard Kennedy School

 PROGRAM CURRICULUM

-During the program, you will be immersed in an inspiring and highly interactive classroom setting that provides the opportunity to discuss strategies for enhancing your influence and authority in organizational and political contexts, as well as examine today’s most pressing leadership challenges.
+During the program, you will be immersed in an inspiring and highly interactive classroom setting that provides the opportunity to discuss strategies for enhancing women's influence and authority in organizational and political contexts, as well as examine today’s most pressing leadership challenges.
 In-class exercises, case studies, simulations, and small-group discussions create an engaging learning environment.
 This format gives you and your peers the opportunity to work through real-life challenges while honing your analysis, communications, and negotiations skills.
 You will return home equipped to apply what you have learned to your current professional situation.

 A focal point for sharing in the program are the morning consultation groups.
 Through this daily discussion, you will gain insight and guidance from your classmates on an array of leadership and management issues.
 The relationships you make in these groups will continue to be valuable sources of guidance after you return to your organizational role.